Offer in Compromise

 Settle your IRS tax debt for less than the full amount owed through effective negotiation with an Offer in Compromise.

-Find Out If You Qualify for Tax Relief in 4 Easy Steps!
+Settle Tax Debt in 4 Easy Steps!

-What is Offer in Compromise?
+What is an Offer in Compromise?

 An Offer in Compromise (OIC) is an IRS program that allows taxpayers to settle their tax liability for less than the full amount owed, offering relief for those experiencing financial hardship or economic hardship.
 The IRS evaluates each application based on the taxpayer's financial situation, including income, expenses, and asset equity, to determine a reasonable collection potential (RCP).
 Payment options for settling the debt include lump sum payment plans and installment agreements.